How Much Do You Know About New Hampshire: the Quiz

 That led me to think about New Hampshire specifically.

-With my roots planted in Portsmouth, NH, attending undergrad and grad school in New Hampshire, and my frequent summer trips to the White Mountains, I like to think I bleed the 603.
+With my roots planted in Portsmouth, New Hampshire, attending undergrad and grad school in New Hampshire, and my frequent summer trips to the White Mountains, I like to think I bleed the 603.

 We all know the state motto: "Live free or die."
 Darn right!